galaxyproject/training-material/topics/ecology/tutorials/ENA_Biodiv_submission/tutorial.md

 This tutorial will guide you through the necessary steps to manage and prepare sequencing files (AB1, FASTQ, FASTA) for submission to the genomic database ENA.
 This workflow will take you from raw sequences in AB1 format through all the necessary steps to integrate these sequences into the ENA genomic database.
 We will convert the files into FASTQ and FASTA formats after performing quality control.
-Additionally, we will perform alignments with the NCBI database to ensure the accuracy of your sequences.You will then need to fill a metadata excel template to use the ENA upload Tool.
+Additionally, we will perform alignments with the NCBI database to ensure the accuracy of your sequences.You will then need to fill a metadata Excel template to use the ENA upload Tool.
-The worklow is made of 17 galaxy tools, we will  present them and explain what they do.
+The worklow is made of 17 Galaxy tools, we will  present them and explain what they do.
-The goal is to present a accessible and reproductible workflow for data submission.
+The goal is to present an accessible and reproductible workflow for data submission.

 <!-- This is a comment. -->